sodaru/mui-extended/docs/web-storage.md

 title: Web Storage
 meta:
   description:
-    A react/typesctipt component for localStorage and sessionStorage.
+    A react/typesctipt component to store state in localStorage and/or sessionStorage.
 ```

 # Web Storage